tester4school/litecoin-for-university/README.md

 Please send me your stable part of code to 25.09.2025 16:00 max please, we will get test version soon in few days.
 Reminder ;)
+Ok I've got all, compiling and I will send you all email with link.
+Please let me know if you need test version.